Mags07/Manual_Handling_Quiz/README.md

 1 page
 - 10 questions
 - Questions to apear one by one, in random order.
-- Some questions included are quite straight forward, while other are harder.
+- Some questions included are quite straight forward, while others are harder.
 - This page is for users to learn about their knowledge on this topic.

 ### Specifications